fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 ```{note}
  ShallowFBCSPNet decodes task-related information from the raw EEG signals.
 ```
 ShallowFBCSPNet is a modern CNN architecture for specialing EEG decoding tasks.
-Apart from classical CNNS for image segmentation/classification, ShallowFBCSPNet gets dynamically evolving multi channel EEG signals as imput.
+Apart from classical CNNs for image segmentation/classification, ShallowFBCSPNet gets dynamically evolving multi channel EEG signals as imput.
 The goal is to learn features which are capable of recognizing different mental states.
+However, adaptation of CNN structures for such a specialized taks arises two fundamental problems;

+- How to design architecture of the model to meet expectations?
+- Which training strategy should we use for such a model?

 <img width="604" height="566" alt="image" src="https://github.com/user-attachments/assets/0f8291d8-884c-449e-ad5e-25da733443a8" />